Frequently Asked Questions

-Zelle is a fast, safe and easy way to send money directly between almost any bank accounts in the U.S., typically within minutes1.
-With just an email address or U.S. mobile phone number, you can send money to people you trust, regardless of where they bank2.
+Zelle® is a fast, safe and easy way to send money directly between almost any bank or credit union account in the U.S., typically within minutes1.
+With just an email address or U.S. mobile number, you can send money to people you trust, regardless of where they bank1.

-You can send, request, or receive money with Zelle.
-To get started, log into your online banking or mobile app and select “Send Money with Zelle®“.
-Enter your email address or U.S. mobile phone number, receive a one-time verification code, enter it, accept terms and conditions, and you’re ready to start sending and receiving with Zelle.
+You can send, request, or receive money with Zelle®.
+To get started, log into your online banking or Lake Shore Savings mobile app and select “Send Money With Zelle®” in your app.
+Enter your email address or U.S. mobile number, receive a one-time verification code, enter it, review and accept the terms and conditions, and you’re ready to start sending and receiving with Zelle®.

 - Click on the link provided in the payment notification you received via email or text message.

-Zelle is a great way to send money to family, friends, and people you are familiar with such as your personal trainer, babysitter or neighbor2.
+Zelle® is a great way to send money to family, friends, and people you are familiar with such as your personal trainer, babysitter or neighbor1.

-Lake Shore Savings Bank and Zelle do not offer a protection program for any authorized payments made with Zelle – for example, if you do not receive the item you paid for or the item is not as described or as you expected.
+Neither Lake Shore Savings Bank nor Zelle® offers a protection program for any authorized payments made with Zelle® – for example, if you do not receive the item you paid for or the item is not as described or as you expected.